aomaits/password_generator/README.md

 ## Description
 This password generator is intended to provide a secure randomized password based on the user's imputs.

+## Installation
+Not necessary.
+This webpage is intended to be accessible across all browser types.

 ## Usage
 The user selects a password length between 8 and 128 characters.
 The user then selects at least one type of from the available options: uppercase, lowercase, numerical, and special.